Eastcote

 Eastcote is a suburban area in the London Borough of Hillingdon, in northwest London.

 In the Middle Ages, Eastcote was one of the three areas that made up the parish of Ruislip, under the name of Ascot.
 The name came from its position to the east of the parish.

-While no historically significant events have taken place in Eastcote, there are links to past events in the history of Britain.
-One such example is of Lady Mary Bankes, who lived in Eastcote for a time, and led the defence of Corfe Castle in Dorset against the Roundheads during the English Civil War.

-Eastcote also housed an outstation of the Bletchley Park codebreaking activities during the Second World War, with several codebreaking computers in use.
+Eastcote housed an outstation of the Bletchley Park codebreaking activities during the Second World War, with several codebreaking computers in use.
 This operation became the precursor to GCHQ, which remained in Eastcote after the war until the department moved to purpose-built buildings in Cheltenham in 1952.

+Lady Mary Bankes lived in Eastcote for a time, and led the defence of Corfe Castle in Dorset against the Roundheads during the English Civil War.